opengitorg/openmr-git-course/_episodes/03-history.md

 > ## Top tip: tag significant events
 > When do you tag?
 Well, whenever you might want to get back to the exact
 > version you've been working on.
-For a paper, this might be a version that has
+For a article, this might be a version that has
 > been submitted to an internal review, or has been submitted to a conference.
 > For code this might be when it's been submitted to review, or has been
 > released.